German Chocolate Cake

 - Use a long serrated knife, and start by gently sawing the knife around the cake right above the toothpicks.
 After working around the cake, start slicing inwards until the cake is sliced in half.

 - To ensure the cake stays moist, make the sugar syrup which is simply sugar dissolved in hot water.
 Dark rum is added for flavor, but if you do not want to add liquor, a teaspoon or two of vanilla extract will do.

-- Use a pastry or basting brush to apply the sugar syrup to the cut side of each layer.
+- Use a pastry or (affiliate link) basting brush to apply the sugar syrup to the cut side of each layer.
 I did not use all the syrup.

 - Once the mixture has cooked and thickened, it’s poured over the butter, pecans, and coconut.
 Once mixed, cool before spreading onto the cake layers.

 - Layer, fill and frost as directed.
 You can pipe chocolate stars around the top of the cake.
 Next time, I’ll make them larger to cover every speck of the cake that is revealed.
 I used a (affiliate link) large open star tip to pipe the stars.

 - To streamline your cake-making, you can make, cool, and wrap the cake layers in plastic wrap ahead of time.
 If you freeze the layers, also wrap in foil and defrost in the refrigerator before continuing.
 The sugar syrup can be made ahead of time and stored in the refrigerator.